 InCommon Bronze criteria are a subset of InCommon Silver criteria.
 These two IAPs may have different requirements for the same criterion, for example password or token strength.
 In this case, meeting the Silver requirement will also satisfy the Bronze requirement but not vice versa.
-InCommon Federation metadata will designate Identity Provider (IdP) operators that are Federation Participants and that meet or exceed the requirements of the Bronze IAP as qualified to assert the Bronze Identity Assurance Qualifier (IAQ) in identity assertions.
-Identity Provider operators that meet the requirements of the Silver IAP will be designated as qualified to assert both Bronze and Silver IAQs, as appropriate, in identity assertions.
+InCommon Federation metadata will designate Identity Provider (IdP) operators that are Federation Participants and that meet or exceed the requirements of the Bronze IAP as qualified to assert the Bronze Identity Assurance Qualifier (IAQ) as part of identity assertions.
+Identity Provider operators that meet the requirements of the Silver IAP will be designated as qualified to assert both Bronze and Silver IAQs, as appropriate, as part of identity assertions.